zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Subtract an encrypted integer from a clear integer

-Subtract an encrypted integer from a clear integer.
 The clear integer must have one more bit than the encrypted integer and the result must have the same width and the same signedness as the encrypted integer.